shizheng-rlfresh/qxhs/src/content/posts/part-time-phd-part-1.md

 author: "Zheng Shi"
 ---

-<span style="color:gray; font-style:italic;">“Do you still remember why you wanted to do it?”
+<span style="color:gray; font-style:italic;">"Do you still remember why you wanted to do it?"
 After 5.5 years, when I finally hung that piece of nicely framed wall decoration, I still remembered why I chose to do it. </span>

-It wouldn’t surprise me, if, in a few years, your memory becomes a bit blurry, and you couldn’t remember exactly why you started the journey.
+It wouldn't surprise me, if, in a few years, your memory becomes a bit blurry, and you couldn't remember exactly why you started the journey.

 Studying for a Ph.D. is an extremely demanding job, filled with moments of frustration and anxiety.
 Yet, it never fails to offer surprises and uncertainties.